JosephKY/VTOLVRJSON/README.md

 Q: What if I have an idea that would make the utility better?

-A: Please [submit an issue](https://github.com/JosephKY/VTOLVRJSON/issues), just be sure to choose the "enhancement" for the Labels option.
+A: Please [submit an issue](https://github.com/JosephKY/VTOLVRJSON/issues), just be sure to choose "enhancement" for the Labels option.
 Feedback and suggestions are always appreciated, so if you have something to say, please let me know!